developer-zebra/developer-zebra-site/src/devicetracker/1-0/guide/setup/index.md

 _Figure 7.
 Installation - complete_

 ###Server Setup
-1. **DNS (Domain Name Server) Setup.** The PPC server runs in a domain, for example _name.company.com_.
-To run PPC, an entry in the DNS server is required to add the server IP address.
-The DNS server and PPC server are required to be on the same network.
+1. **DNS (Domain Name Server) Setup.** Device Tracker server runs in a domain, for example _name.company.com_.
+To run Device Tracker, an entry in the DNS server is required to add the server IP address.
+The DNS server and Device Tracker server are required to be on the same network.
 Contact your local IT Administrator to configure the domain to IP address mapping.

 2. **Server SSL Certificate.** An SSL certificate is required for secured connections.
 Steps to generate the certificate:<br>